dragonflydb/documentation/docs/managing-dragonfly/using-tls.md

   --requirepass=${DFLY_PASSWORD}
 ```

-And connect to see that the database is working:
+And connect to see that the datastore is working:

 ```bash
 $ redis-cli --tls -h dfly.scalable-meteorite-collections.com -a ${DFLY_PASSWORD}